ArthurCh/ocp-on-azure/README.md

 $ az account show
 ```

-3. Create an Azure *Service Principal* (SP) with the role of *contributor* in the Azure resource group.
-Record the output values as we will use them in subsequent steps for configuring Azure Storage.
-Specify correct values for **Subscription ID** and **Resource Group** before issuing the command.
+3. Create an Azure Service Principal (SP).
+This SP will be used by the *Azure Cloud Provider* OpenShift plug-in to create persistent volumes dynamically.
+In a later step, we will define a Kubernetes *Storage Class* object for Azure disk storage and configure it as the default storage provider for persistent volumes for the OpenShift cluster.
 ```
-# Create the service principal for OpenShift Cloud provider.
-Record the command output in a file.
+# Create an Azure Service Principal
-$ az ad sp create-for-rbac --name ocpcloudprovider --password cl0udpr0vidersecr3t --role contributor --scopes /subscriptions/<Subscription ID>/resourceGroups/<Resource Group>
+$ az ad sp create-for-rbac --name ocpcloudprovider --password Cl0udpr0viders3cr3t --role contributor --scopes /subscription/<Subscription ID>/resourceGroups/rh-ocp39-rg
 ```
+Record the output of the above command by saving it in a file.

 4. Login to the Bastion host VM using SSH (Terminal window).
 Install *Ansible* and *Git*.
 ```